rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 #### Preliminary Results

-Our method has been tested on 100 fulltext papers from SSOAR and 10 documents from the Rich Context Competition (RCC), all randomly selected from hold out corpora.
+Our method has been tested on 100 fulltext papers from SSOAR and ten documents from the Rich Context Competition (RCC), all randomly selected from a hold out corpus.
 In our experiments on SSOAR Social Science publications, we compared results to the given metadata information.
 The main finding was that while most entities from the SAGE thesaurus could be extracted and linked reliably (e.g., ’Paired t-test’), they could not be easily mapped to the SSOAR metadata terms, which consist of only a few abstract classes (e.g., ’quantitative analysis’).
-Furthermore, our tool was tested by the RCC organizer, were the judges reviewed 10 random publications and generated qualitative scores for each document.
+Furthermore, our tool was tested by the RCC organizer, were the judges reviewed ten random publications and generated qualitative scores for each document.

 Research Field Classification
 -----------------------------